RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 * Twenty years ago, Shenzhen was a tiny 30,000-person fishing villiage.
 Today, roughly 12 million people call Shenzhen home.
 * The government of China created a deliberate plan for Shenzhen's focus on technology.
 Growth like this does not happen by accident.
+* Shenzhen has evolved in a way much bigger and faster than the central planners predicted.
 * Moore's Law and the global demand for electonics played a role in the growth of Shenzhen.
 * Some of the goods sold in Shenzhen are counterfeit.
 Caveat emptor.
 * Shenzhen is not just about marketplaces.
 There are meetups, startup incubators, and accelerators for entrepreneurs who are ready to collaborate with others and grow.
 * Hardware prototypes in Shenzhen can be created in record time.
 Faster prototyping yields faster iterations and faster learning.
-In the end, customemrs get better products.
+In the end, customers get better products.
+* Consumer electronics products hit Huaqiangbei a few years before they make it to the USA.

 ### Globalization is Good